Car Accident Lawyer In Gainesville, Georgia

 “Sometimes insurance companies test our clients’ mettle and willingness to fight.
 While we love to try cases, we recognize most clients are not eager to step into a courtroom.
 Unfortunately for some clients, the insurance company makes a trial inevitable,” says Andrew Gould.
 “When that happens, we are always ready to go, fully prepared and focused to fight for our client.
 Accountability matters, and we will fight to make sure there is full accountability, even if that accountability must come from a jury.”

-Given how long the attorney-client relationship often lasts, it is vital to choose a firm that provides you with stellar representation and treats you and your family with the respect and courtesy you deserve.
+Given how long the attorney-client relationship often lasts, it is vital to choose a car accident lawyer that provides you with stellar representation and treats you and your family with the respect and courtesy you deserve.
 The Trial Team at Stewart Melvin & Frost takes great pride in the relationships we build with our clients.
 Our relationships have foundations built on trust, transparency, responsiveness, and high-quality representation.

 Why Choose Stewart Melvin & Frost’s Trial Team?

 Stewart Melvin & Frost has been providing expert legal services in Gainesville, Georgia, since 1936.
-For over 80 years, our well-respected and closely connected attorneys have developed their expertise in many specialized practice areas, including personal injury, wrongful death, and civil trial work.
+For over 80 years, our well-respected and closely connected Gainesville car accident attorneys have developed their expertise in many specialized practice areas, including personal injury, wrongful death, and civil trial work.

 Our car accident attorneys purposely maintain a low, selective caseload to ensure they have as much time as necessary to represent you fully and properly.
 Thoroughly reviewing and preparing for a car accident case takes an immense amount of work.
 It often requires combing through hundreds, if not thousands, of pages of documentation and interviews with physicians, investigative officers, witnesses, and others to determine the total value of your claim.